zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,258.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website now (well, please) at ESLPod.com.
-Become a member of ESL Podcast and get access to all of our wonderful Lear ning Guides.
+Become a member of ESL Podcast and get access to all of our wonderful Learning Guides.

 This episode is a dialogue between Angelica and Cor ey about what is always bad news, a plane crash – when a plane falls down o ut of the sky.
 Let’s get started.